Full Bench Rules on When Deactivation Takes Effect

 Exceptional Circumstances and Grant of Extension

-Whether the person first became aware of the deactivation after it had taken effect
+(b) whether the person first became aware of the deactivation after it had taken effect;

-any action taken by the person to dispute the deactivation or termination
+(c) any action taken by the person to dispute the deactivation;

-prejudice to the regulated business (including prejudice caused by the delay)
+(d) prejudice to the regulated business (including prejudice caused by the delay);

-fairness as between the person and other regulated workers in a similar position
+(f) fairness as between the person and other regulated workers in a similar position; and

-any processes specified in the Digital Labour Platform Deactivation Code
+(g) any processes specified in the Digital Labour Platform Deactivation Code.

-Ultimately, the Full Bench found that there were exceptional circumstances for the 4-day delay in lodging the application.
+Ultimately, the Full Bench found that there were exceptional circumstances for the 4-day delay in lodging the application, allowing it to proceed through case management towards a final hearing on the merits.

 TAKEAWAYS

-Respond to a Preliminary Deactivation Notice if you receive one, ensuring you do so within the required time - or that you request additional time within which to respond.
+2. Respond to a Preliminary Deactivation Notice if you receive one, ensuring you do so within the required time - or that you request additional time within which to do so.

 a) the date;